Share On Social!

-To find out why, you’re invited to join our Zoom webinar — “Ladies, Why Should You Get Screened for Cancer?” — at 1 p.m.
+To find out why, we conducted a Zoom webinar — “Ladies, Why Should You Get Screened for Cancer?” — at 1 p.m.
 CT on Oct.
 4, 2022.

-This webinar will feature guest speakers and patient advocates to help health care professionals and the Latino public to help health care professionals and the Latino public understand the cultural and other barriers to cancer screening and demystify screening tests.
-Speakers will also share testimonials of their cancer journey and why they get screened.
+This webinar featured guest speakers and patient advocates to help health care professionals and the Latino public to help health care professionals and the Latino public understand the cultural and other barriers to cancer screening and demystify screening tests.
+Speakers also shared testimonials of their cancer journey and why they get screened.

 This is the sixth and final webinar of a series, “Let’s Address Health Equity Together.”

 The series is a collaboration of the Salud America! program at the Institute for Health Promotion Research at UT Health San Antonio, the Mays Cancer Center at UT Health San Antonio, and Genentech.